-Are you wondering if you can flush cat poop from the litter box?
+Are you wondering if you can flush cat poop out of the litter box?

-Just keep on reading to discover how to dispose of cat poop.
+Just keep reading to discover how to dispose of cat poop.

 Can You Flush Cat Poop From The Litter Box?

 Let’s admit it.
 No one likes to deal with cat waste, especially when you’ve got multiple cats and several litter boxes to scoop every day.